rafael-santiago/pig/doc/arp_spoofing_with_pig.md

 ```
 Host A -> Broadcasts an ARP request(who has the address "192.30.70.3"?)
-(Host B has it but in this moment Host H is flooding the network with ARP replys saying that him got it...)
+(Host B has it but in this moment Host H is flooding the network with ARP replies saying that him got it...)
 Host H -> Reply an ARP request (I have it my MAC is "f0:0b:a0:f0:0b:a0")
 Host H -> Reply an ARP request (I have it my MAC is "f0:0b:a0:f0:0b:a0")
 Host H -> Reply an ARP request (I have it my MAC is "f0:0b:a0:f0:0b:a0")